Two kinds of law

 However some things fall within the criminal system.
 Failing to provide a rent book to a weekly tenant, and failing to provide details of an oral tenancy on request are both criminal offences.
-More serious are offences under the Gas Regulations.
+More serious are offences under the various regulations eg the gas regulations.

-There are also a whole raft of regulations relating to the condition of properties which are administered by Local Authorities (don’t go to the Police, they won’t be interested) under the Housing Act 2004, together with the harassment offences under the Protection from Eviction Act 1977.
+There are also a whole raft of regulations relating to the condition of properties which are administered by Local Authorities (don’t go to the Police, they won’t be interested) under the Housing Act 2004 (eg re HMOs), together with the harassment offences under the Protection from Eviction Act 1977.

 It is all a bit unnecessarily complex, and the trend nowadays is to give civil remedies for things rather than make them criminal offences.
 For example this is the route taken in the recent tenancy deposit regulations.